 New Hampshire's Rankings in the

-New Hampshire’s highway system ranks 24th in the nation in overall cost-effectiveness and condition, according to the Annual Highway Report by Reason Foundation.
-This is a six-spot increase from the previous report, where New Hampshire ranked 30th overall.
+New Hampshire’s highway system ranks 29th in the nation in overall cost-effectiveness and condition, according to the Annual Highway Report by Reason Foundation.
+This is a five-spot decline from the previous report, where New Hampshire ranked 24th overall.

-In safety and performance categories, New Hampshire ranks 15th in overall fatality rate, 38th in structurally deficient bridges, 26th in traffic congestion, 7th in urban Interstate pavement condition and 1st in rural Interstate pavement condition.
+In safety and performance categories, New Hampshire ranks 22nd in overall fatality rate, 35th in structurally deficient bridges, 27th in traffic congestion, 1st in urban Interstate pavement condition, and 1st in rural Interstate pavement condition.

-New Hampshire’s worst rankings are structurally deficient bridges (38th) and maintenance disbursements per mile (37th).
+New Hampshire’s worst rankings are administrative disbursements per mile (44th) and structurally deficient bridges (35th).

 New Hampshire’s state-controlled highway mileage makes it the 45th largest highway system in the country.